 When asking where or from whom something came from or when telling someone where or from whom something is from, use the word estaba:

 English: Where is that from?

 English: This gift is from my dad.

 As you can see, when telling that something is from someone, you need to add the word na after estaba.
-It is also good to note that the sentence above can also be constructed like this: Na mi tata estaba este regalo.
-If the sentence is constructed like this, then it should begin with the word na.
+It is also good to note that the sentence above can also be constructed like this: na mi tata estaba este regalo.
+If the sentence is constructed like that, it should begin with the word na.

 Remarkably, the word estaba doesn’t exist in Camins’ Chabacano dictionary.
 The Chabacano dictionary of Santos (2010) does list this word but only defines it as ‘used to be’ (which is another definition of estaba).